-When entering into Initial Provisioning (IP)—the fundamental process aimed at securing the availability of spares—it is important that operators also see it as an opportunity for preparing for more efficient material management.
+When entering into Initial Provisioning (IP) of spares—the fundamental process aimed at securing the availability of spare parts—it is important that operators also see it as an opportunity for preparing for more efficient material management.

-Going beyond the Recommended Spare Parts List (RSPL) or contracts for component support, IP involves complex technical and commercial evaluations with dramatic consequences for the airline's operation and profitability.
+Going beyond the Recommended Spare Parts List (RSPL) or contracts for component support, Initial Provisioning of spares involves complex technical and commercial evaluations with dramatic consequences for the airline's operation and profitability.

 Understanding the buy-back options

 It is not uncommon during the IP process for the customer, IP providers and OEM's to work in discounts and credit offers.
 This may seem like an efficient use of a customers upfront investment budget but can lead to overstock if not sensibly employed.